Party: Katy, Lilian, Andrew, YiLing, Zhan and Felix (photos by Felix)

 As we continued along the rock shelf we found a number of D-shaped engravings – we weren’t too sure what they represented.

-There where a number of critters out, and the rain drops clinging to the flora made for some nice sights.
+There where a number of creatures out, and the rain drops clinging to the flora made for some nice sights.

 Eriostemon australis (Pink wax flower)